ttoss/ttoss/docs/website/blog/2024-01-12-working-with-different-ids-through-the-application.md

 ---
-title: Working with different ids
+title: Working with different ids through the application
 description: An entity can have different ids through the application, from database to the frontend.
+For example, a user can have an id in the database, another id in the frontend because the GraphQL Global Object Identification Specification that Relay specifies.
 authors:
   - pedro
 tags: